Love, Joy, Peace...

 Our Response To The Cross: Repentance

--What does repentance mean to you?
+-This study will focus on repentance...what does repentance mean to you?

 -Repentance is translated in the New Testament from the Greek word Metanoia which means to change (meta) your mindset (noia) and therefore your actions.